netbirdio/docs/docs/how-to-guides/nameservers.md

 </div>
 <br/><br/>

-NetBird assigns and automatically distributes the IP addresses for your peers.
 You don't need to design a network or configure [DHCP](https://en.wikipedia.org/wiki/Dynamic_Host_Configuration_Protocol) as it is automatically done in a single place - the NetBird Management service.
+NetBird assigns and automatically distributes IP addresses to your peers.
 Once peers have IPs, they can communicate with one another and establish direct encrypted WireGuard® tunnels.
 You can use these IPs to access the services running on the connected peers (e.g., SSH).
 Even though we trust our memory capacity, there is a limit to what we can remember,